 Encourage your child to do well, but don't pressure him/her.
 You may place undue stress on your child.
 It is important for your child to stay relaxed, especially during assessment time.
 Some children can express when they are anxious or nervous, but some do not express, in words, how they are feeling.
 Some children, though, exhibit behaviors that indicate stress or nervousness.
 Your child may become more irritable, upset, fidgety, clingy, or less interested in activities that he/she usually enjoys.
 When you recognize this stress or nervousness, provide some extra support.
 Be sure that you allow your child to relax for a few hours before bedtime, and be sure that your child gets enough sleep.
 And, one last thing, be sure that your child is able to eat a healthy breakfast either at home or at school.

 This is the time of year that we enjoy, even though it is assessment time.
 Spring gives us a sense that summer is almost here.
 And, it is a time that we have an opportunity for our United students to demonstrate what they know and have learned during this school year. --Dr. Barbara Parkins

 High School awarded SupportMusic Merit Award from NAMM

 Information related to applying for your Child Abuse History Certification (Clearance) for volunteer and non-volunteer purposes.

-The Walking Track will be open for the season on March 27th.
-The hours will be 6:00 p.m. - 9:00 p.m. on weekdays; and 8:00 a.m. - 9:00 p.m. on weekends.
+The Walking Track has opened for the season on March 27th.
+The hours will be 6:00 p.m. until dusk on weekdays; and 8:00 a.m. until dusk on weekends.
+As a cost-saving measure to our taxpayers, we will no longer be lighting the track as of April 30th.
+These efforts result in considerable savings.
 Please remember that if there is a district event taking place, the track will be closed to the public for walking.